fab

 - eTof_trace

-that we want to create a new instrument called ursa
+In this file, we tell fab that we want to create a new instrument called ursa, and

-and eTof
+and eTof.

-loader to look for data in the hdf5 file table
+We are configuring the delay_set loader to look for data in the hdf5 file table

-and fill the missing values with the ffill
+and fill the missing values with the ffill method (that is, missing values are filled

 with the last valid value).
 To find out the hdf paths for the available data, please